kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ### Table { #table }

-You can specify which table the entity belongs to, this will be needed if you use [macros](#macros) when building queries.
+You can specify which table the view belongs to, this will be needed if you use [macros](#macros) when building queries.

-If no table is specified, macros will use the class name in [snake_lower_case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/).
+If no table is specified, macros will use the class name in [`snake_lower_case`](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/).

 ===! ":fontawesome-brands-java: `Java`"